What is the mission of the Nazareth Family Apostolate?

 Nazareth Family Apostolate welcomes monetary donations to help offset our expenses and to help provide subsidies for families who may have difficulty paying the full registration fee.

-If you would like to donate to Nazareth Family Apostolate to assist us in helping families, please make cheques payable to Nazareth Family Apostolate and send to: Nazareth Family Apostolate, 1213 Checkers Rd.
-Ottawa, ON K2C 2S8
+If you would like to donate to Nazareth Family Apostolate to assist us in helping families, please make cheques payable to Nazareth Family Apostolate and send to: Nazareth Family Apostolate, 271 Agathe Street, Rockland, ON K4K 1K7

 If you have any questions please email firstname.lastname@example.org.
 See the Contact Us tab for other ways to contact us.